Eric Fenby: Recordings and films

-He was adviser to Ken Russell for the 1968 film Song of Summer, in which Fenby is portrayed by Christopher Gable.
-He was also the subject of a documentary film by Yorkshire Television called Song of Farewell.
+Fenby was adviser to Ken Russell for the 1968 film Song of Summer, in which Fenby is portrayed by Christopher Gable (with too broad a Yorkshire accent for Fenby's liking).
+He was also the focus of a 1981 documentary film by Yorkshire Television called Song of Farewell, in which he revisited Grez-sur-Loing.

 Works

-Always a severe self-critic, he destroyed several substantial early works but the following smaller pieces survive.
+Fenby was always a severe self-critic: he said, "In music talent is not enough.
+You must be a genius".
+He destroyed several substantial early works but the following smaller pieces survive.